SekharSunkara6/Hackathon-App-Assignment/README.md

+Create a hackathon app where one can create hackathon & see the list.

+# It was an react based poject, so create react app in file repository.
+   By using this command: "npx create-react-app my-app"

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.